Cal Poly Baseball Coaching Staff

 Duffy, who aspires to work in professional sports, is the son of Tom and Pauline Duffy, both graduates of San Jose State.
 Jack has two sisters, Marie and Louise.

-Clay Villars is a graduate of Templeton High School and is in his in his first season as a student manager for the Cal Poly Baseball program.
+Clay Villars is a graduate of Templeton High School and is in his in his second season as a student manager for the Cal Poly Baseball program.

-A freshman at Cal Poly majoring in biology, Clay has a brother, Cory, and two sisters, Karlene and Kristyn.
+A sophomore at Cal Poly majoring in biology, Clay has a brother, Cory, and two sisters, Karlene and Kristyn.
 Clay is the son of Doug and Tracy Villars.

 While at Templeton High School, Clay played three years of varsity baseball, and chose to pursue the job of team manager at Cal Poly because of his love for the game of baseball.
 Clay decided to choose Cal Poly because it’s close to home, and because he gets to spend time with his close friends and family in the San Luis Obispo area.